Abstract

 authenticated users can annotate and tag the fragments.

-user interface was defined, in order to provide a smother reading experience,
+interface was defined, in order to provide a smother reading experience, although

-although still emphasizing the comparison between the different sequences of reading
+still emphasizing the comparison between the different sequences of reading the

-the LdoD.
-This interface has a look and feel closer to the
+LdoD.
+This interface has a look and feel closer to

-printed typography of the period the LdoD was written, and
+the printed typography of the period the LdoD was

-intends to provide reading sequences according to each one of the four expert
+written, and intends to provide reading sequences according to each one of the four

-editions.
-Besides, it provides a recommendation interface that suggests the next
+expert editions.
+Besides, it provides a recommendation interface that suggests the

-fragment to read, given the fragment being read and a set of criteria, such as, for
+next fragment to read, given the fragment being read and a set of criteria, such as,

 We could say that the reading interface for comparing editions is aimed at scholarly